 When these levels are left untreated, for an extended period they might develop into diabetes.

-What diabetes does is that it affects the ability of our body to use or make insulin.
-Insulin is a hormone which allows the body to turn sugar, i.e., glucose into energy.
+Diabetes does is that it affects the ability of our body to use or make insulin.
+Insulin is a hormone that allows the body to turn sugar, i.e., glucose into energy.

 Who knows how diabetes can affect their health and body?
 Read on to find out.